bbe2/instructor.brian/README.md

-Instructor of undergraduate and graduate courses
+Instructor of undergraduate and graduate courses in
-- C++, Python programming, data mining, systems design/analysis, and STEM technical communication.
+- C++, Python, data mining, systems design/analysis, and technical communication.

-- I'm resolute in evidencing each student's skill pillars towards sustainable and resilient career.
+In my classroom, I prioritize every student by promoting interactive learning and establishing a supportive environment to unlock their potential.
+I am resolute in evidencing their pillars of skills to form career sustainability.
+Each student possesses the substance to succeed, and I provide information repository methods and information assembly methods leading to a quality library facilitating grit and resilience in computer science.

-- Unique and curious creatures help us conenct to our higher consciousness and grow our outlook.
+Computer science, like many organic models, is adaptable.
+I’m passionate about studying how melittologic (bees) and arachnids adapt regarding vision, collaboration, and structure.
+These systems inspire design by illustrating critical endpoints like sustenance fulfillment, monitoring one's territory, and cleaning house.
+I incorporate these concepts into lectures and interactive materials to help expand student neuroplasticity.

 `2023`
 [`cosc.526.introduction.to.data.mining`](https://github.com/bbe2/professor/tree/cosc.526.intro.to.data.Mining.utk.edu) via noodle for www.utk.edu